xwal/awesome-stars/topics.md

 ## awesome

+- [MystenLabs/awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [rustlang-cn/rusty-book](https://github.com/rustlang-cn/rusty-book) - A curated list of recipes and repos that can be used to build your rusty projects.
 Rusty Book = Cookbook + Awesome Rust！
 - [dweinstein/awesome-frida](https://github.com/dweinstein/awesome-frida) - Awesome Frida - A curated list of Frida resources http://www.frida.re/ (https://github.com/frida/frida)
 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups